JimTsiob/worknet-app/README.md

 # worknet-app
 LinkedIn clone application for our E-commerce technologies MSc course.
+It was built using Spring Boot 3 and Android Studio with API 34 (Vanilla Java).

 ## Installation